dinakarvee/Power-BI/Superstore_Dashboard/README.md

 The data downloaded from Kraggle .

 ## Exploratory Analysis
-Exploratory data analysis was performed in order to identify the quality of data such as identifying and excluding missing values, removing outliers, creating new variables from existing columns and converting the data types of variables as needed.
+We conducted thorough exploratory data analysis to ensure data integrity and utility.
+This involved eliminating missing values, handling outliers, and creating useful variables from existing columns.
+Appropriate data type conversions were also implemented.

-Additional manipulation of data included converting the sales and profit columns(represented as text ) into numerical columns and converting such columns as ship date into date fields as well.
+Data transformation played a key role in our work, converting text-based sales and profit figures into numerical format, and turning 'ship date' data into a date format.
+This focused effort on data quality management and transformation is foundational in driving our subsequent analysis.
+Ensuring accuracy and reliability, the result is a dataset primed for strategic business decision-making.

 ## Visualization